Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand the process and requirements for obtaining a grant of representation in England and Wales.
-Focus your revision on:
+For SQE1, you are required to understand the process and requirements for obtaining a grant of representation in England and Wales, with a focus on the following syllabus points:

 • The different types of grants of representation (probate, letters of administration with will annexed, and letters of administration)